PhD in Workforce Education

 - Includes a functional minor as well as major areas of study

-- A select number of graduate assistantships available
+- A select number of graduate assistantships are available

 Pursue advanced studies in workforce education and a related minor before delving into the intensive research and work of completing an original dissertation.
 Expect to spend about three years on campus, with at least two consecutive full-time semesters, though coursework can be spread over as many as six years.